UK ever more polarized as Brexit Party storms to EU vote win

 The Brexit Party won around 10 percentage points more than the UK Independence Party did in 2014, partial results showed.

-In total, Britain will elect 73 MEPs (Members of the European Parliament) to the 751-seat parliament.
+In total, the United Kingdom elects 73 MEPs (Members of the European Parliament) to the 751-seat parliament.
 They will not contribute directly to British policymaking on domestic issues like Brexit, but will have a say in EU-wide policy as long as they remain in the assembly.

 Farage casts Britain’s political system as broken and says parliament and the government are trying to thwart Brexit.
 He wants the United Kingdom to leave the EU as soon as possible and says the damage of a no-deal departure has been exaggerated.